Financial Math - MS

 Degree Type: MS

-The University of Chicago's intensive, one-year Master of Science in Financial Mathematics program pioneered the teaching of an integrated program of theoretical and applied mathematics and practical applications to derivatives pricing and the management of financial assets.
+The University of Chicago's intensive, one-and-a-half year Master of Science in Financial Mathematics program pioneered the teaching of an integrated program of theoretical and applied mathematics and practical applications to derivatives pricing and the management of financial assets.

-The Department of Mathematics at the University of Chicago offers a one year graduate program leading to the degree of Master of Science in Financial Mathematics.
+The Department of Mathematics at the University of Chicago offers a 15 month graduate program leading to the degree of Master of Science in Financial Mathematics.

 Theory Applied to the Real World